lewtds/nim/README.md

-NIM - No-brainer Input Method
+nim - No-brainer Input Method
 =============================

 **nim** is an input method manager for the Linux desktop.
 An input method is